Compact Web Language (COWEL)

 Headings can be produced using the \h1, \h2, \h3, \h4, \h5, and \h6 directives to produce the corresponding HTML tags with the same name.

-Arguments to these headings are converted into attributes of the corresponding HTML element.
+Other arguments to these headings are converted into attributes of the corresponding HTML element.
 An id argument can be provided explicitly.

 If none is provided, an id is synthesized from the content within the heading.